Documentation Index

 Elevator pitch

 What are you proposing to change?ACP needs a standard remote transport.
-We propose adopting MCP Streamable HTTP (2025-11-25) with ACP-specific headers, and extending it with a WebSocket upgrade on the same endpoint.
+We propose long-lived GET streams for server→client messages (one connection-scoped plus one per session), with POST for client→server messages, and WebSocket upgrade as an alternative on the same endpoint.
 A single

 /acp endpoint supports two connectivity profiles: